 At the moment, blockchain technology is gaining a lot of mainstream attention and is already used in a variety of ways, not limited to cryptocurrencies.
 Forbes Blockchain 50 is a list of the top 50 companies and organisations that are adopting decentralised ledgers to their operational needs.

 The second annual Blockchain 50 List, released at the beginning of 2020, proves that global entities continue to embrace blockchain technology.
-Moreover, many blockchain projects have moved beyond theoretical or testing phases, to producing real transactions, cost savings, and other benefits.
+As more businesses now are considering an opportunity to partner with a trusted blockchain development company, many blockchain projects have moved beyond theoretical or testing phases to producing real transactions, cost savings, and other benefits.

 The financial services industry has embraced blockchain to improve many outdated systems and save money.
 Blockchain offers a lot of benefits for financial institutions, such as: